-After the late classic period, no major monuments were built and many elite monuments were burned or destroyed.
+After the late classic period, no significant monuments were built, and many elite monuments were burned or destroyed.

-The ruins of this glorious city are very prevalent in Guatamala’s Tikal.
+The ruins of this glorious city are very prevalent in Guatemala's Tikal.

 The closest city to Tikal is Flores, from where you can drive for an hour to reach the Heritage Site.